Botanical Classification

 Origin and History

-Gai lan originated in southern China, particularly in Guangdong and Fujian provinces, where it has been cultivated for centuries as a staple vegetable in Cantonese cuisine.
+Gai lan originated in southern China, particularly in Guangdong and Fujian provinces, where it has been cultivated for centuries as a staple in Cantonese cuisine.
 Its name, meaning “mustard orchid” in Chinese, reflects its brassica lineage and flowering nature.
+Gai lan spread across Asia through Chinese diaspora communities, becoming integral to Southeast Asian cuisines by the early 20th century.

 Identifying Characteristics